shariq1989/cookbook/content/recipe/cilantro_cucumber_chutney.md

 {{< start_recipe >}}

+### How to Make Cilantro Cucumber Chutney

 #### INGREDIENTS

 * 2 cups [Full-Fat Yogurt](https://amzn.to/30348EW)
+* 1/2 Serrano Chili, coarsely chopped
-* 1/3 cup Cilantro, chopped
+* 1/3 cup Cilantro, coarsely chopped
 * ½ tsp Cumin, ground
-* ¼ tsp Salt
+* ¼ tsp Kosher Salt
 * 1 tbsp Olive Oil
-* 1/4 Cucumber, finely chopped
+* 1/4 Persian Cucumber, finely chopped
-* 1/2 Serrano Chili, finely chopped, optional

 #### INSTRUCTIONS

-1. Combine the yogurt with the remaining ingredients, except for the cucumber, in a food processor.
+1. Combine the yogurt with the other ingredients, except for the cucumber, in a [food processor](https://amzn.to/3uclbmi) or [blender](https://amzn.to/3zECHk1).
 Blend until smooth.
-2. Stir in the chopped cucumber.
+2. Stir in the cucumber.
 3. Cover and refrigerate until you're ready to serve.

 {{< end_recipe >}}